Medicare for Dummies

 Part A Deductible

-Your Medicare Part A deductible is not a calendar year deductible; this deductible is charged “per benefit period.”
+Your Medicare Part A deductible is not a calendar year deductible; this deductible is charged “per Benefit period.”

 The “benefit period” will start on the 1st day you receive services as an inpatient in a hospital.
 It ends once you have been out of the the hospital and haven’t received skilled care in any other facility for 60 days in a row.